 You’ll be utterly charmed by this beautiful 15th century chateau in the Department of Deux-Sèvres; sleeping 15 guests in 5 bedrooms, the front is bourgeois style with traditional wooden shutters; the turreted back remains pretty much as it was 600 years ago when Chateau La Chutelière was built as a fortress during the Hundred Years War.
 Lose yourself in the 23 acres of grounds; wander through the woodlands, along the canal or the riverbank, cross the bridge over the lavoir; soak up the tranquillity of the poplar grove, explore the orchard and fruit gardens.
 It’s divine.

-So there’s lots to do but we perfectly understand if you don’t want to go anywhere, if all you want to do is stay tucked away in your own little world at Chateau La Chutelière, watching squirrels scamper on the lawns, spotting kingfishers on the river.
+No shortage of things to see and do, but we perfectly understand if you don’t want to go anywhere, if all you want to do is stay tucked away in your own little world at Chateau La Chutelière, watching squirrels scamper on the lawns, spotting kingfishers on the river.
 It’s so peaceful and dreamy, and there’s something very special about going to sleep to the sound of owls hooting and waking up to a chorus of birdsong…